microsoft/debug-adapter-protocol/specification.md

 ### <a name="Requests_Restart" class="anchor"></a>:leftwards_arrow_with_hook: Restart Request

 Restarts a debug session.
-Clients should only call this request if the capability 'supportsRestartRequest' is true.
+Clients should only call this request if the corresponding capability `supportsRestartRequest` is true.

-If the capability is missing or has the value false, a typical client will emulate 'restart' by terminating the debug adapter first and then launching it anew.
+If the capability is missing or has the value false, a typical client emulates `restart` by terminating the debug adapter first and then launching it anew.

 ```typescript
 interface RestartRequest extends Request {